1. CV Introduction: Examples & How to Write (+Template)

 Recruiters and hiring managers often see hundreds of CVs for each job.
 They don’t have the time or the energy to sift through your work history and skills to figure out what kind of worker you are.
 No one would.
 So you need to give them a helping hand; introduce yourself and whet their appetite.

 A well-written CV introduction will give your reader a quick summary of who you are, give them a taste of what you have to offer, and get them interested enough to read the rest of your CV.
 This is similar to what a good cover letter does, but we’re not here to write a CV introduction letter, just a CV introduction paragraph.
+That's what you include in your CV first.

 A strong CV summary will convince the recruiter you’re the perfect candidate.
 Save time and choose a ready-made personal statement written by career experts and adjust it to your needs in the LiveCareer CV builder.